Acer saccharum: Big trees

-The national champion for Acer saccharum is located in Charlemont, Massachusetts.
+The United States national champion for Acer saccharum is located in Charlemont, Massachusetts.
 In 2007, the year it was submitted, it had a circumference of 5.92 m at 1.3 m above the ground's surface, and thus a diameter at breast height of about 1.88 m.
 At that time the tree was 34.1 m tall with an average crown spread of 27.7 m.
 Using the scoring system of circumference in inches plus height in feet plus 25% of crown spread in feet resulted in a total number of 368 points at the National Register of Big Trees.
 A tree in Lyme, Connecticut, measured in 2012, had a circumference of 18.25 ft, or an average diameter at breast height of about 5.8 ft.
 This tree had been 123 ft tall with a crown spread of 86 ft, counting for a total number of 364 points.

 In popular culture

+A solid red stylized 11-pointed sugar maple leaf appears in outline on the flag of Canada.

 The sugar maple is the state tree of the US states of New York, Vermont, West Virginia, and Wisconsin.

 It is depicted on the state quarter of Vermont, issued in 2001.